Business Inheritance Tax Relief: How to Protect Your Business from a 40% Tax Bill

 3. Limited Companies

-If you hold shares in an unlisted trading company, those shares may qualify for 100% BPR.
-This applies even if you are not the sole shareholder, as long as the company is actively trading.
+If you hold shares in an unquoted trading company, those shares may qualify for 100% BPR.
+This applies even if you are not the sole shareholder, as long as the company is predominantly trading.
+Be aware that HMRC will scrutinise the balance sheet — large cash reserves, investment portfolios, or rental property held within the company can push it over the 50% investment threshold and disqualify the entire shareholding from BPR.
+This is a real and present danger for successful companies that have built up significant retained profits over the years.

 How to Maximise Business Inheritance Tax Relief